junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Cas thinks about it.
 "It might actually work."

 A dark black vein creeps up Cas's cheek as he speaks, moving over his eye momentarily.
 Cas blinks rapidly, far too many times.
 Then with an over-compensated smile, he says over enthusiastically, "Thank you, Dean.
-That's a really good advice.
+That's some really good advice.
 I'll definitely take it."

 Castiel's body turns toward the door, ready to head out again.

 "Hey, Dick," Dean calls after him.
 "You do know it includes you too, right?
 In fact, I will personally make sure you're torn to pieces by the other big players, 'cause you're the worst."

-"And how exact do you plan to do that?"
-Castiel's eyes glance at him with cold black color.
+"And how exactly do you plan to do that?"
+Castiel's eyes glance at him with a cold black color.

 "Start with helping Cas get back the control wheel."
 Dean takes a breath, clenching his hands into fists.
 "You know what's the biggest advantage that Cas has but you don't?"